 Do you know of a vitamin that helps your body create new cells?
 This is a job so important, especially during pregnancy when our bodies are making lots of new cells, that low levels of this vitamin can cause birth defects.
 Since 1996, the Food & Drug Administration (FDA) has required all enriched grain products in the USA to be fortified with this vitamin.
-This has helped to reduce the incidence of neural tube defects (NTDs), a type of severe birth defects."You can find this vitamin in a variety of sources, including the folic acid in whole foods (its natural form)"
+This has helped to reduce the incidence of neural tube defects (NTDs), a type of severe birth defects.

 This all-important vitamin is folic acid, a water-soluble B vitamin found in leafy green vegetables, fruits, nuts, dried beans and peas.
 Of course, Americans also consume folate (the man-made form of folic acid added to foods or taken as a supplement) in enriched grain products such as white breads, pasta, rice, breakfast cereals and flour.